BlogEverything You Need to Know About Being a First-Time Plant Parent

-In an episode of episode of Good Together, Cutsumpas and Laura Wittig, Brightly’s CEO and co-founder, discuss everything you need to know about how to be a good plant parent.
+In an episode of Good Together, Cutsumpas and Laura Wittig, Brightly’s CEO and co-founder, discuss everything you need to know about how to be a good plant parent.
 As a full-time plant coach and urban farmer, Cutsumpas’ mission is to give people the knowledge and confidence they need to create their own green spaces in the pursuit of regenerative environmental action and justice.

 So what exactly does a full-time plant coach do?
 Well, Cutsumpas designs houseplant, agriculture, and landscape installations.
 His work has been featured in The New York Times, Vogue, and Goop, and now he’s here to share his best houseplant tips with you.